ErpNetDocs/winclient/introduction/workspace/file-page.md

 ## Delete

-You can delete some of the Forms (templates for documents routes, characteristics, etc.).
-To delete a Form, click on the respective button:
+You can delete some of the forms (templates for documents routes, characteristics, etc.).
+To delete a form, click on the respective button:

 ![Delete](pictures/delete.png)